 A man and woman snowshoe across a snow-covered bridge over a river during a winter getaway in the Cascade Mountains

-Day two of your winter getaway in the Cascade Mountains calls for snowshoeing and great food.
-Fuel up for your scenic snowshoeing adventure with breakfast at the Roslyn Café in the quaint town of Roslyn.
-You may recognize the camel mural along the café’s exterior wall from its appearance in the 1990s TV show Northern Exposure.
+Day two of your winter getaway in the Cascade Mountains calls for snowshoeing.
+Fuel up with breakfast at the Roslyn Café in the quaint town of Roslyn.
+You may recognize the mural along the café’s exterior wall from its appearance in the 1990s TV show Northern Exposure.
 Inside, the café serves up breakfast staples such as biscuits and gravy and omelets decked out with locally foraged wild mushrooms.
-Be sure to confirm open hours if visiting during the week.

 Winter Cascade Mountains